stern-sigma/museum-pipeline/README.md

     - An [AWS S3 bucket](https://aws.amazon.com/s3/) with .csv files formatted as expected (see below).
   - For Kafka version:
     - A [Kafka Stream](https://www.confluent.io/learn/kafka-streams/https://www.confluent.io/learn/kafka-streams/) with the [topic](https://developer.confluent.io/courses/apache-kafka/topics/) `lmnh`, and messages formatted as below.
+  - For automated deployment:
+    - A GitHub account

 ### Requirements:
   - Python >=3.13